RommelTJ/SoftwareDesignerMindset/05_CaseStudyAPI/03_TheLayeredArchitecture/01_TheLayeredArchitecture.md

 * Doing scaffolding in the beginning is important
   * You might realize some technical limitations early on, and you need a different library

+## What is The Layered Architecture?

+* We started with the data.
+Now we need to think about the functions.
+* Layered architecture
+  * Multiple layers of software.
+Each layer depending on the one below it.
+  * 3 layers
+    * Database layer
+    * Operations layer
+    * API routing, security, authentication layer